myrmex-org/myrmex/docs/usage/cors-plugin.md

 ```

 By default, all methods, all origins and all headers are allowed.
 This configuration allows to quickly experiment, but it
-should overwritten to restrict the access to the maximum.
-To limit the access to the domain `www.example.com`, it is possible
+can be overwritten to restrict the access to the maximum.
+For example, to allow the access to the APIs only for the domain
-to set the configuration in the file `myrmex.json` at the root of the project:
+`www.example.com`, it is possible to set this configuration in the file `myrmex.json` at the root of the project:

 ```json
 {